erbsland-dev/erbsland-unittest/doc/chapters/get-started/01-project-structure.rst

 Organizing Your Project for Success
 -----------------------------------

-To streamline integration and maintainability, Erbsland UnitTest is designed to be included as a **Git submodule** within your project.
+To streamline integration and maintainability, Erbsland Unit Test is designed to be included as a **Git submodule** within your project.
 We recommend the following directory structure for a sample project called ``erbsland-unittest-example``:

 .. code-block:: none

     erbsland-unittest-example
-        ├── <libraries>         # All dependent libraries for the `Example` project (submodules) ├── erbsland-unittest   # The Erbsland UnitTest library added as a submodule ├── example-lib         # The "Example" project being tested (also added as a submodule) │   ├── src (...)
+        ├── <libraries>         # All dependent libraries for the `Example` project (submodules) ├── erbsland-unittest   # The Erbsland Unit Test library added as a submodule ├── example-lib         # The "Example" project being tested (also added as a submodule) │   ├── src (...)
         │   └── CMakeLists.txt
-        ├── unittest            # The actual unit tests, containing one or more test binaries │   ├── src             # Source files for the unit tests │   │   ├── main.cpp           # Main entry point for the unit test executable │   │   ├── BasicTest.hpp      # Each test set resides in a file ending with ...Test.hpp
+        ├── unittest            # The actual unit tests, containing one or more test binaries │   ├── src             # Source files for the unit tests │   │   ├── main.cpp           # Main entry point for the unit test executable │   │   ├── BasicTest.cpp      # Each test set resides in a file ending with ...Test.cpp
-        │   │   ├── ContextTest.hpp    # Each file contains a test class matching the file name
+        │   │   ├── ContextTest.cpp    # Each file contains a test class matching the file name
-        │   │   └── LongTest.hpp
+        │   │   └── LongTest.cpp
         │   ├── data            # Supporting data for unit tests
         │   └── CMakeLists.txt
         └── CMakeLists.txt      # The root project's CMake configuration file